langflow-ai/langflow-embedded-chat/README.md

 Try out or [live example](https://codesandbox.io/s/langflow-embedded-chat-example-dv9zpx) to see how the Langflow Embedded Chat ⛓️ works.

 1. first create a Flow and save it using [Langflow ⛓️](https://github.com/logspace-ai/langflow).
-2. after that get the hosted URL to use in the live example
+2. Get the hosted URL to use in the live example.
-3. If you are using a public host (like [Hugging Face Spaces](https://huggingface.co/spaces/Logspace/Langflow)) use tweaks to keep your API keys safe
+3. If you are using a public host (like [Hugging Face Spaces](https://huggingface.co/spaces/Logspace/Langflow)) use tweaks to keep your API keys safe.

 ## License